-Section 17.
-No person shall behave himself in a disorderly manner or use any indecent language in any public place.
+- Section 17.
+No person shall behave himself in a disorderly manner or use any indecent language in any public place. - Section 18.

-Section 18.
 The Town may make temporary repairs on private ways which have been opened to public use.
 Such repairs shall include the filling of holes in the subsurface of such ways and repairs to the surface materials thereof.
 Materials for such repairs, where practical, be the same as, or similar to, those used for the existing surfaces of such ways, but may include surfacing the ways with bituminous materials, including but not limited to bituminous concrete.

-Drainage as determined by the Director of Municipal Maintenance to be necessary as a result of the repairs may also be done.
-Said repairs shall be made only if petitioned for by the abutters who own 50 percent of the linear footage of such ways and if the Board of Selectmen declare that they are required by the public necessity and convenience.
+Drainage as determined by the Director of Municipal Maintenance to be necessary as a result of the temporary repairs may also be done.
+Said temporary repairs shall be made only if petitioned for by fifty-one percent (51%) or more of the abutters along such ways and if the

-The cost of such repairs shall be paid by the abutters by a cash deposit or betterment assessment as hereinafter provided.
-No repairs shall be commenced unless and until a cash deposit equal in the amount to the estimated cost of such repairs as determined by the Director of Municipal Maintenance to do the work, is paid over to the Town or the Board of Selectmen have made a determination that betterments will be assessed.
+The cost of materials used to perform such temporary repairs, if any, shall be paid by the abutters by a deposit as hereinafter provided.
+Labor and equipment shall be provided by the Town.
+No temporary repairs shall be commenced unless and until a cash deposit equal in the amount to the estimated cost of such materials to be used to perform such temporary repairs, as determined by the Director of Municipal Maintenance to do the work, is paid over to the Town.

-If the Board of Selectmen determine that betterments will be assessed they shall make such assessments upon the owners of the estates which derive particular benefit or advantage from the making of such repairs on any such private way a sum equal, in the aggregate, to the total cost thereof, in the case of each such estate, in proportion to the frontage thereof on such way.
-Except as herein otherwise provided, the provisions of Chapter 80 relating to public improvements and assessments therefore shall apply to repairs to private ways made under the authority of this section.
+If the Board of Selectmen determine that betterments for reconstruction will be assessed they shall make such assessments upon the owners of the estates which derive particular benefit or advantage from such reconstruction on any such private way a sum equal, in the aggregate, to the total cost thereof, in the case of each such estate, in proportion to the frontage thereof on such way.
+Except as herein otherwise provided, the provisions of Chapter 80 relating to public improvements and assessments therefore shall apply to reconstruction of private ways made under the authority of this section.

-The Town shall not be liable on account of any damage whatever caused by such repairs and Section 25 of Chapter 84 shall not apply.
-The Board of Selectmen may require an indemnity agreement executed by the said petitioning abutters indemnifying the Town for all claims and damages which may result from making such repairs.
+The Town shall not be liable on account of any damage whatever caused by such temporary repairs and/or reconstruction and Section 25 of Chapter 84 shall not apply.

+The Board of Selectmen may require an indemnity agreement executed by the said petitioning abutters indemnifying the Town for all claims and damages which may result from making such temporary repairs and/or reconstruction.
+(Article 20 of April 24, 2017 Town Meeting; Approved by the Attorney General on August 8, 2017)